arkrow/PyMusicLooper/README.md

                      terminal (stdout)
  play                Play an audio file on repeat from the terminal with the best discovered loop
-                     points, or a chosen point if interactive mode is active split-audio         Split the input audio into intro, loop and outro sections (WAV format) tag                 Adds metadata tags of loop points to a copy of the input audio file(s)
+                     points, or a chosen point if interactive mode is active split-audio         Split the input audio into intro, loop and outro sections tag                 Adds metadata tags of loop points to a copy of the input audio file(s)
 ```